frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 Conditionals have been studied since ancient times and continue to be of paramount interest.
 Especially, in linguistics, logic and philosophy of language they started to be under much scrutiny since the mid-20th century, as they became a challenge for the ongoing shift from idealized truth-conditionals mainly applied to formal languages as construed by Frege, Carnap or Tarski to the application in regards to natural languages by Davidson or Montague (Harris 2017: p.
 172f.).
 In carrying over the truth-functional approach to translate natural language statements into first order logic statements, they created countless puzzles as to how to interpret implicative, predictive, indicative or counterfactual conditionals (Geach 1962; Kamp 1981).

-Second of all, we are faced with a problem of definition and denomination [citation].
+Second of all, we are faced with a problem of definition and denomination (Egré and Cozic 2016: p.
+492).
 No one can really agree what those conditionals are besides the fact that it has something to do with a standard 'If-then' clause.
 But even that doesn't have to be the case in all instances.
 Not every If-then clause, is such a conditional. ("If you are the king of England, then I'm the Pope.")<sup id="a4">[4](#f4)</sup> And not every conditional is expressed via an If-then clause. ("Buy one, get one free.")

 Thus, in the following discussion and LLM tasks whenever the word "conditional" is used, only a very narrow understanding of this word is meant to be applied.
 That is, any conditional thereafter is an **If then clause consisting of an antecedent and consequence** (relating two events).
 Just to be clear, there are many more possible ways to utilize an If-then clause many of them having no causal implication at all.